 Note: This section focuses on replicating VMs to your own virtual infrastructure.
 When implementing Cloud Connect replication for DRaaS only source configuration details of this section are relevant to end user side of the deployment.
-For more information on implementing DRaaS on Cloud Connect provider side refer to Cloud Connect Reference Architecture document.
+For more information on implementing DRaaS on Cloud Connect provider side refer to the Cloud Connect Reference Architecture document.

-Replication jobs are used to replicate VMs to another or the same virtual environment (instead of creating deduplicated and compressed backup files at backup run).
+Replication jobs are used to replicate VMs to another or the same virtual environment (instead of creating deduplicated and compressed backup files at a backup run).
 Veeam can store up to 28 restore points (on VMware platforms).

 Like backup, replication is a job-driven process.
 In many ways, it works similarly to forward incremental backup: